usegalaxy-eu/operations/cloud/access-bwCloud.md

 ---
 # Accessing bwCloud with Terraform
 With the help of this tutorial, you will learn how to access the bwCloud via Terraform.

+A more detaild tutorial on how to use Terraform can be found [here](https://docs.google.com/presentation/d/1Pp5o8z4gUGVZ-odzbg2fYT7NHZ30lqGYMqtrqjDAmzI/edit#slide=id.p).

 Make sure you can log in to [portal.bwCloud.org](portal.bwCloud.org) using your university login credentials.
 You should see your personal dashboard.

 Next make sure to install [OpenStack command-line client](https://docs.openstack.org/python-openstackclient/latest/) and [Terraform](https://terraform.io) to your machine.

+Next make sure to install OpenStack and Terraform to your machine.
 Create a new directory for your project.

 ## Create Keyfile